-QUALIFY Clause in Redshift
+How QUALIFY Clause is used in Redshift?

 The following example uses analytical functions and a QUALIFY clause.